1Amal/portfolio-www.theodinproject.com/foundations-path/css-foundations/css-exercises-main/foundations/02-class-id-selectors/README.md

-# Class and ID Selectors
+# Class and ID Selectors: Excercise COMPLETED on 24/09/2022
 Knowing how to add class and ID attributes to HTML elements, as well as use their respective selectors, is invaluable.
 It's important to practice using them.

 There are several elements in the HTML file provided, which you will have to add either class or ID attributes to, as noted in the outcome image below.
 You will then have to add rules in the CSS file provided using the correct selector syntax.
 Look over the outcome image carefully, and try to keep in mind which elements look similarly styled (classes), which ones may be completely unique from the rest (ID), and which ones have slight variations from others (multiple classes).